vamix2012/Midi-Accordeon-Homemade/README.md

 - FluidSynth with .sf2 soundfonts
   - A great Soundfont is Orpheus GM(https://musical-artifacts.com/artifacts/1213)
   - SGM Soundfont is a Light and Compact(https://musical-artifacts.com/artifacts/855)
-  - Feel free to use any soundfont out there ;)
+  - Feel free to use any Soundfont out there ;)

 Hardware: